privateprep/coding-space-website/src/pages/blog/2022-08-11-what-coding-level-is-my-child-ready-for.md

       ## Advanced Code

-      In our Advanced class, students ages 8-14 code increasingly complex projects in WoofJS, and when they’re ready, start programming in a web-based environment.
-They’ll learn HTML & CSS and build their JavaScript skills to make projects that can run in any web browser.
+      In our Advanced class, students ages 8-13 code increasingly complex projects in WoofJS, and when they’re ready, start programming in a web-based environment or Python.

+      In Web, they’ll learn HTML & CSS and build their JavaScript skills to make projects that can run in any web browser.
 Maybe they’ll build a [to-do list](https://coding.space/v1/web/code/my-to-do-list-code.html) or [make a quiz](https://coding.space/v1/web/code/make-a-quiz-code.html)!

-As students get more familiar with JavaScript, they’ll switch into self-directed learning mode where they can try out other languages including Python to see what engages them most.
+      I﻿n Python, they'll gain an entry point to data science and machine learning, even learning to use an AI model to make a game!

-      Browse our Advanced classes [here](<https://www.thecodingspace.com/experience-levels/advanced-code>).
+      Browse our Advanced classes [here](https://www.thecodingspace.com/experience-levels/advanced-code).
   - type: textOnly
     textAlign: left
     bgColor: "#9de2dd"